 - Judge’s Choice

 Norwescon Masquerade Rules

-- No jumping off or throwing things off the stage.
+- No jumping off of or throwing things off of the stage.

-- No live firearms, no live explosions or fire.
-All weapons must be peace bonded except as needed for stage presentation.
-If you have a two-piece swinging/spinning weapon, ensure it is completely anchored together.
+- All weapons must be peace bonded except as needed for stage presentation.

 - The masquerade is PG-13.
 Lack of costume is not a costume.

-- Purchased or rented costumes may not be entered in competition.
-Credit must be given for all makeup and costume construction.
+- Purchased or rented costumes may not be entered in competition without giving credit to the source.
+They are not eligible for workmanship judging.
+All credit must be given for all makeup and costume construction.

 - Costumes can be no longer than twelve feet, no taller than ten feet, and no wider than six feet.

-- No messy substances – wet, dry, or oily – that might ruin another’s contestant or make the stage dangerous are permitted.
+- No messy substances — wet, dry, or oily — that might ruin another contestant’s costume or make the stage dangerous are permitted (this includes loose glitter).

 - No flash photography is permitted while contestants are on stage or in the backstage area.
 A designated photo area will be provided for contestant photos after the masquerade.

 - Last but not least, the Masquerade Director has the final say.

 There will be no live sound on the stage available for performances.
 We strongly encourage you to provide pre-recorded sound.
 The graphic accompaniment can be a still picture or a video that goes with your entry.
 You must own the copyright for any pictures or video used.
 Absolutely no strobing lights or images may be used.
 This will be checked at rehearsals.

 - Sound accompaniment should be included with your application.
 Please provide high quality audio files that are ready to be played as-is, without additional editing.
 Files from iTunes or Amazon MP3 are acceptable and will meet our technical requirements.
 If you rip your own music from CD or other sources, please these general guidelines below:

 - MP3: 256k bitrate minimum, 16-bit sampling minimum